Fjord

-In physical geography, a fjord (also spelled fiord in New Zealand English; /'fjɔrd, fi:ˈɔrd/) is a long, narrow sea inlet with steep sides or cliffs in a valley created by a former glacier, which has since become inundated with water.
-They are the glacial equivalent of rias, or drowned river valleys.
+In physical geography, a fjord (/'fjɔrd, fiˈɔrd/ FYORD-,_-fee-ORD; also spelled fiord, a variant most common in New Zealand English) is a long, relatively narrow sea inlet with steep sides or cliffs in a valley created by a former glacier, which has since become inundated with water.
+They are the glacial equivalent of drowned river valleys, known as rias.
 Fjords exist on the coasts of Antarctica, the Arctic, and surrounding landmasses of the northern and southern hemispheres.
-Areas with extensive fjords demonstrate an extreme example of the coastline paradox; Norway's coastline is estimated to be 29000 km long with its nearly 1,200 fjords, but only 2500 km long when excluding the fjords.
+Areas with extensive fjords demonstrate an extreme example of the coastline paradox: Norway's coastline is estimated to be 29000 km long with its nearly 1,200 fjords, but only 2500 km long when excluding the fjords.